- WALS is a general use classroom and may be booked by instructors from any discipline for courses, tutorials, and class-related activities.

 - To see if WALS is available, visit the Room Bookings Calendar under the Booking tab.
 You may request WALS for your class by filling out the Request Form, also found under the Booking tab.
 You will be asked to provide details about your course and when you would like to book the space.
-You will also be asked to indicate whether or not you have completed an introductory WALS workshop with the Teaching Support Centre.
-Once you submit the form, it will be sent to Institutional Planning and Budgeting and the TSC and you will receive an email about next steps.
+You will also be asked to indicate whether or not you have completed an introductory WALS workshop with the Centre for Teaching and Learning.
+Once you submit the form, it will be sent to Institutional Planning and Budgeting and the CTL and you will receive an email about next steps.

 Students can also use their laptops, tablets, and smartphones to connect to Air Media, an app that lets them project their screens onto the whiteboards in WALS.
 To download the application on a laptop, please view our “Air Media” video here.
 You can also explore the information sheets on Connecting to Air Media at each pod.

 Note: The process for using Air Media is slightly different for smartphones and tablets than it is for laptops.
 To download the app on a smartphone or tablet, visit the App Store or Google Play.
 If you open the app and see a “no available receiver” message, use your device’s Menu button to log in.

 I just downloaded the Air Media app, but I can’t open it because it says it is from an “unidentified developer.”
 How can I open it?